The Toxic Avenger (1984 film): Critical response

-On review aggregator Rotten Tomatoes, The Toxic Avenger holds an approval rating of 71%, based on 21 reviews, and an average rating of 5.8/10.
+On review aggregator Rotten Tomatoes, The Toxic Avenger holds an approval rating of 73%, based on 22 reviews.
 Its consensus reads, "A silly and ribald superhero spoof, Toxic Avenger's uninhibited humor hits more than it misses."
 On Metacritic, the film has a weighted average score of 42 out of 100, based on 8 critics, indicating "Mixed or average reviews".

 Author and film critic Leonard Maltin awarded the film 2.5 out of 4 stars, calling the film "a funny spoof...
 Not without violence and gore but still entertaining."
 Stephen Holden of The New York Times rated the film a score of 3/5, complimenting the film for its "maniacally farcical sense of humor", while also noting that the film itself was "trash."

 TV Guide gave the film a negative 1/5 stars, writing "Though it is silly, sleazy, and graphically violent, The Toxic Avenger does hold a bit of warped charm for fans of this sort of thing."
 Keith Phipps from The A.V.
 Club was highly critical of the film, writing, "As for the movie itself, it's still a piece of trash, if a marginally entertaining one: it's too self-consciously parodic to be good kitsch, and too gross to be all that fun."
 In his book Comedy-Horror Films: A Chronological History, 1914–2008, Bruce G. Hallenbeck described the film as "disgusting, sick, vile, poorly acted and sloppily produced."
 He challenged the interpretation of the film as a parody, arguing that the mean-spirited tone of its extreme gore and offensiveness makes clear that the filmmakers were simply trying to appeal to the lowest common denominator.

 In retrospective reviews, The Toxic Avenger has been re‐assessed for its cult appeal, its blend of horror and satire, and its role in defining low-budget splatter cinema.